KelvinPompey-40718390/sem-project-group6/use-cases/use-case-11.md

-# USE CASE: 15 Produce a report of the top N populated cities in a country where N is provided by the user
+# USE CASE: 11 Produce a Report of all the cities in a district organised by largest to smallest population

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *employee* I want *a report of the top N populated cities in a country where N is provided by the user* to *allow easy access to population information*
+As an *employee* I want *a report of all the cities in a district organised by largest population to smallest* to *allow easy access to population information*

 ### Scope